larrydodson/School_District_Analysis/README.md

 ## Contents

-* Purpose
+* Background and Purpose

-* Deliverables
+* **Deliverables**
      1. Replace ninth-grade reading and math scores
      2. School District Analysis
      3. Written Summary
+* Results
+* Summary

+.
 ---

 ## Results

-* Del-1: use loc funct/method, and for Thomas HS replace math adn reading scores w/ NaNs.
+### Del-1: use loc funct/method, and for Thomas HS replace math and reading scores w/ NaNs.

-* Del-2: recreate the following metrics:
+### Schools and Students analysis metrics:
    - The district summary.
 How is the overall summary affected?
    - The school summary.
 How is the school summary affected?
    - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?